 - Inadequate resource forecasting leads to 18% of project failures.

-As you can see, project resource management controls the two most important success factors of any project: time and budget.
-If you don’t manage project resources effectively through strategies that improve productivity, there is a considerable chance that the project may fail.
+As you can see, project resource management controls the two most important critical success factors of any project: time and budget.
+If you don’t manage resource allocation effectively through strategies that improve productivity, there is a considerable chance that the project may fail.

 However, if you take the time to review the productivity advice below, you can pick up some tips on how to manage resources in a project and deliver work that exceeds expectations.

 How to manage resources in a project effectively